 The following UK retailers can be found on cashback sites: Amazon, Ebay, booking.com, M&S, Currys PC World, Argos, trainline, Expedia, JD Sports, Uswitch, Gap, Adidas, Karen Millen, NordVPN, Matalan, Coach, EE, Tassimo, Garden of Life, Creat and Craft, Lands' End, H&M, Debenhams, George at Asda, MandMDirect, Ali Express, Boohoo, Studio, Topshop, House of Fraser, River Island, Dorothy Perkins, Boots, Very, AO, Wilko, Superdrug, Halfords, Apple, Lakeland, QVC, Viking, Littlewoods, Fortnum & Mason, Harvey Nichols, Leekes, Heel's, Amara, Hema, Selfridges, Wickes, Wayfair, Screwfix, B&Q, Holland and Barrett, The Body Shop, Ted Baker, Lloyds Pharmacy, Mankind, The Hut, and Pharmacy2U.

-While tracking for the vast majority of purchases is recorded, it is not a guarantee, and topcashback.co.uk state that "anti-spyware, anti-virus, or other protection on your computer" can stop the tracking links from working as they should.
-There is also the potential that a retailer can go bust before the cashback site receives payment, or some smaller cashback sites may go bust before payment is received by the member/user.
+While tracking for the vast majority of purchases is recorded, it is not a guarantee, and topcashback.co.uk state that "anti-spyware, anti-virus, or other protection on your computer" can stop tracking links from working as they should.
+There is also the potential that a retailer can go bankrupt before the cashback site receives payment, or some smaller cashback sites may go bankrupt before payment is received by the member.
 Therefore, cashback earnings are not guaranteed and should never be relied upon.

-When a users cashback earnings are available to be withdrawn, what are the options?
-Typically the three options for withdrawing are as follows: 1) Bank account using BACS; 2) Paypal, which is used by 150,000 websites; 3) Gift vouchers, examples of some gift vouchers -- for topcashback.co.uk -- are: Just Eat, ExperienceDays, M&S, Amazon, and Google Play.
+When a members cashback earnings are available to be withdrawn, what are the options?
+Typically the three options for withdrawing earnings are as follows: 1) Bank account using BACS; 2) Paypal, which is used by 150,000 websites; 3) Gift vouchers, examples of some gift vouchers are: Just Eat, ExperienceDays, M&S, Amazon, and Google Play.